The impressionist style might look complicated, but it’s quite easy to master. It’s also a fun way to express yourself.

 Many abstract paintings consist of colourful layers that add depth to the subject.
 You can do the same thing.
 Shoot through foregrounds that complement your subject.

 Pay careful attention to your foreground.
-If it’s too bright or vibrant, it will overshadow your subject.
+If it’s too bright or vibrant, it will overshadow your photography subject.

 For more artistic photography ideas, check out our article on how to turn photos into paintings with these awesome apps!

 You can learn more techniques for jaw-dropping images with Wow Factor Photography!